KatalKavya96/Space_Technology_Company_Website/README.md

-Here’s the raw text version for you to paste directly:

 # 🌌 SAST Website - Society for Astrophysics and Space Technology 🌌

 Welcome to the official repository for the **Society for Astrophysics and Space Technology (SAST)** website!
 This site serves as an online platform to showcase our club's mission, projects, events, and resources dedicated to the exploration and advancement of astrophysics and space technology.